NextronSystems/thor-manual/usage/beforeyoubegin.rst

 THOR needs a valid license to run.
 After you :ref:`usage/beforeyoubegin:generate a license`, place the license file in the THOR program folder.
 THOR checks the program folder and all sub folders for valid license files (``*.lic``).
-Alternatively, you can specify a path to search in with ``--licensepath
+Alternatively, you can specify a path to search in with ``--license-path
 <path>``.
 For details, refer to :ref:`usage/beforeyoubegin:About License Files`.
 For automation purposes, THOR also supports :ref:`usage/beforeyoubegin:license injection via environment`.